-PWC has published the results of a new survey that highlight some fascinating developments in the race to US GDPR preparedness.
+PWC has published the results of a new survey that highlight some fascinating developments in the race for US GDPR preparedness.
 The vast majority of the respondents to the recent “GDPR preparedness pulse survey” considered compliance to the new GDPR regulation as a top priority to their data-privacy and security agenda in 2017.
-Over half of the respondents to the survey claimed that the issue is “the” top priority and a further 38% saying that the matter was “among” their top priorities.
+Over half of the respondents to the survey claimed that the issue is “the” top priority and a further 38% said that the matter was “among” their top priorities.

-One of the most interesting findings of the survey, however, is that the respondents have put an investment forecast on how much large US corporations are willing to spend on GDPR compliance.
+One of the most interesting findings of the survey, however, is that the respondents have made an investment forecast on how much large US corporations are willing to spend on GDPR compliance.
 Up to $1 million or more was cited as the expected investment to become compliant with the new regulation.
 Over 70% of the respondents are prepared to invest more than $1 million into their GDPR readiness plans with over 65% of the interviewees saying that they will spend between $1 million to $10 million on GDPR readiness.
-There is no doubt that some of the largest US corporations that are not compliant this new data regulation are taking this subject very seriously and are planning to invest heavily in bridging the gap between noncompliance and compliance.
+There is no doubt that some of the largest US corporations that are not compliant this new data regulation are taking this subject very seriously.
+They are planning to invest heavily in bridging the gap between noncompliance and compliance.